MA (Psychology) Clinical Psychology

 2024111111 Surname Initials – Proof of payment

-8. Applicants who are still enrolled in an Honours course must provide their provisional results for the first semester (compulsory).
-Obtained and stamped as an original by the Psychology Department of your university.
+11. Applicants who are still enrolled in an Honours course must provide their provisional results for the first semester for the current year (compulsory), obtained and stamped as an original by the Psychology Department of your university.

-10. TWO referee reports from individuals who are able to comment on your academic and/or professional performance.
+13. TWO referee reports from individuals (who are not your immediate relatives nor friends) are able to professionally comment on your academic and/or professional performance.

-Please note: Referee reports must reach the Department of Psychology before 12:00pm (midday) on 7 July 2023.
+Please note: Reports from the referees should reach the Department of Psychology before 12:00pm (midday) on 14 June 2024.
 These should be sent by the referees themselves and not the applicant to the address on the referee form.
+Failing to do this will disqualify your referee report.
 No late forms will be accepted.

-Using the incorrect bank account and/or REFERENCE could result in your application not being processed.
+Using incorrect bank account and/or REFERENCE could result in your application not being processed.

 Name of Beneficiary: UJ Psychology